-MODULE 1: ETHNOGRAPHIC METHODS
+MODULE 1 : ETHNOGRAPHIC METHODS

 How are cultural practices and patterns reproduced and carried forward in time?
 Questions such as these can be explored with the help of qualitative ethnographic methods.
 Originating in cultural anthropology, these are now widely used across human sciences.
-Typically, ethnography collects empir-
+Typically, Ethnography Collects Empirical Data about Human Societies, Using Fieldwork, Participant Observation, Questionnaires, Interviews, Chain Sampling, and the like, to understand how Social Meanings are Created.
+Of special interest to Science Students would be the reflexive and interpretive emphasis of ethnography, since it has a bearing on how to read and write scientific findings.
+The module will expose students to some key debates in this area through short readings and documentary films.

-MODULE 2: PSYCHOLOGICAL METHODS
+MODULE 2 : PSYCHOLOGICAL METHODS